org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

 Sequence numbers are per Security Association.
 They MUST be long enough so that they cannot roll over within the lifetime of the security association (we recommend that they be 64-bits long as a counter of that size will not roll over for any realistic packet rate).
 If a sequence number gets close to wrapping, a new security association (with new keys and, by definition, a new sequence number that starts at 0) MUST be installed.

 Not all bits of the sequence number may be carried in the ZDP header.
-The ZPR Configuration indicates how many bits are in the header (for the baseline configuration, only the low-order 16-bits are carried).
 The entire sequence number, even if only some bits are included in the header, are included in the MICV.

 The sequence number is an unsigned counter that increases by 1 for each packet sent.